Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Automatic Search Intervals

-Our intervals are independent of $y$ values and smoothness selection criteria.
-To illustrate this, we further simulate two sets of $y$ values for the $p = 50$ case and choose the optimal $\rho$ by minimizing GCV or maximizing REML.
-Figure \ref{fig3} shows that while the two datasets produce different GCV or REML curves, they share the same search interval for $\rho$.
-(Note that in this Figure, both GCV and REML choose similar optimal $\rho$ values in each example, leading to indistinguishable fit.
-This is not always true.
-See Section \ref{section: application}.)
+Our search intervals do not depend on $y$ values or the choice of the smoothness selection criterion.
+To illustrate this, we simulated two sets of $y$ values for the $p = 50$ case, and chose the optimal $\rho$ by minimizing GCV or maximizing REML.
+Figure \ref{fig3} shows that while the two datasets yield different GCV or REML curves, they share the same search interval for $\rho$.
+Incidentally, both GCV and REML choose similar optimal $\rho$ values in each example, leading to indistinguishable fit.
+This is not always true, though, and we will discuss more about this in Section \ref{section: application}.